korekto/korekto-shuttle/README.md

 ## Configuration

+The app requires:

-The app requires a GitHub app (1) that users will install to grant permissions for reading their repositories.
+* A `public` GitHub app (1) that users will install to grant permissions for reading their repositories.
-This GitHub app (1) also allows for the reception of webhook events to follow what is happening on the users side (push of new code for example).
+  This GitHub app (1) also allows for the reception of webhook events to follow what is happening on the users side ( push of new code for example).
+  This GitHub app (1) should have the following permissions:
+    * Repository > Actions: Read-only
+    * Repository > Contents: Read-only
+    * Repository > Issues: Read and write
+    * Repository > Metadata: Read-only
+* A more confidential GitHub app (2) installed on the runner repository to grant permission to trigger workflow runs.
+  This GitHub app (1) should have the following permissions:
+    * Repository > Actions: Read and write
+    * Repository > Contents: Read-only
+    * Repository > Metadata: Read-only

 The app in itself have the following configuration parameters: